geode-sdk/mods/mods-v2/fleym.nongd/about.md

 ## Start your jukebox!

 The Jukebox Mod makes the process of managing your songs a breeze.
-You have 2 choices for adding a song to the game.

-1. Fetch from Song File Hub
-2. Download MP3 manually and add it ingame

 You can download your NONGs using your method of choice.
-A recommandation of mine is [yt-dlp](https://github.com/yt-dlp/yt-dlp), a CLI application.
+My recommandations are: [Cobalt](https://cobalt.tools/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), a CLI application.
 After getting your MP3 file, you can enter a song and author name, for easier management.

 > Note that Jukebox copies imported MP3 files in the storage location designated by Geode.
 You can open this folder from ingame.

-Alternatively, you can download song data from **Song File Hub**, which is all tightly integrated inside the mod!
-Huge thanks to their team for helping out with the integration.
+Alternatively, you can download songs from **Song File Hub**.
+I have added a button that opens their site in your browser.

 ## So, how do I begin?

 You can open up the Jukebox menu form any Level page.
 Just click on the song name, and either a song list (if the level has multiple songs), or the song management screen (if the level only uses 1 song) will open.
-From here, you can add, remove, swap and fetch songs.
+From here, you can add, remove and swap songs.

 ## Credits

 - The Geode team, for creating such an amazing toolkit
-- Song File Hub, for creating the best song archive in the community (and also letting me interact with their API)